 Among the major highlights since coming into power of the new administration is the increase in tax money.

 Following the introduction of the monetary and fiscal policies in October and November last year, government introduced a new 2% tax per every dollar transaction on all electronic transactions from the 5% tax.

 Increasing tax rates without complementing it with an increase in wages impacts on the cost of living for the citizens.

 This, in turn, impacts on aggregate demand for the supply of goods into the market, therefore affecting business operations.

-The main goal for business is to make profit and government’s goal is to ensure economic stability and growth.
+Summary The main goal for business is to make profit and government’s goal is to ensure economic stability and growth.
 Both of them are different, but inter-dependent.

 For this, government and businesses should respect the channels through which they try to influence and persuade each other on various matters.